guo-jia-qi/guo-jia-qi.github.io/talks.md

 `French and German word part ellipsis in coordination structures under identity` \
 (with Judith Meinschaefer) \
-Experimental and Corpus-Based Approaches to Ellipsis (ECBAE), September 8-9, 2025, Saarbrücken, Germany
+Experimental and Corpus-Based Approaches to Ellipsis (ECBAE) \
+Saarbrücken, Germany.
+September 8 - 9, 2025